Onlineraider/Huawei-Bootloader-Unlocker/README.md

 This tool let you unlock the bootloader of your Huawei / Honor Device even if the code can't be found.

-After closing the official EMUI website, which allowed to retrieve the code to unlock the bootloader of Huawei/Honor phones, here's the fastest free way to retrieve it by yourself.
+After closing the official EMUI website, which allowed to retrieve the code to unlock the bootloader of Huawei/Honor phones, here's the fastest free way to retrieve it by yourself. it reboots ur phone to the bootloader after 4 attempts to prevent it rebooting in the system after 5 attempts. this saves much time

 ### How To use it